 - Burning, tingling (a “pins–and–needles” sensation), or numbness in the buttock, leg, or foot

 - Pain with specific movements, usually bending forward or twisting

 - Intensified pain with prolonged sitting, bending, sneezing, or coughing

 - Weakness in one or both legs

 - Loss of bladder or bowel control (note that this is rare)

 Proper diagnosis starts with a clinical evaluation by an experienced pain management doctor.
 The type of pain that you may have with a herniated disc can be similar to the symptoms of several types of disorders.
-At Center for Advanced Medicine, we take extra time with each patient to accurately determine the correct source of your pain, as we believe it is critical to successful treatment.
+At Performance Medical Clinic, we take extra time with each patient to accurately determine the correct source of your pain, as we believe it is critical to successful treatment.